 Your signage helps to sell your products and improve your customer experiences.
 In fact, research has found that 68% of customers believe a store’s window sign is a reliable indicator of the standard of their products inside.
 Not only that, items advertised by nearby signs have been found to outperform those without signs by an impressive 20%.

-The need to deliver effective and accurate in-store displays, from reassuring health and safety posters to clear promotional materials, has never been more important.
-Hygiene and social distancing displays will need to be constantly maintained and updated.
-And, with more people buying online to collect in-store, in-store marketing is a brilliant tool to drive additional sales once they get there.
+The need to deliver effective and accurate in-store displays, from reassuring health and safety posters to clear promotional materials, is always important.
+With busy lives, many people are opting for the convenience of buying online and collecting in-store at a time that suits them, in-store marketing is a brilliant tool to drive additional sales once they get there.

 There are a lot of options to consider, so if you’re new to retail marketing, why not check out our breakdown of the different types of retail displays and when to use them?